 I don’t smoke, but love Zippo lighters.
 Modify a Zippo lighter as an auxiliary survival fire making tool.

 by Leon Pantenburg

 Like many GIs, my dad came back from World War II with a heavy smoking habit.
 Thankfully, he quit when I was young, but I remember Dad’s worn Zippo.

 It was the same lighter he’d carried as a World War II company commander infantryman in Europe.
 Even though the wheel that made the sparks showed a lot of wear, the Zippo never failed.
 It rode in his pocket everywhere.

 The Zippo lighter was first produced in 1933, and I’m guessing the Zippo was the primary fire making method for military people during twentieth century wars.
 Many, if not most, of the service members smoked back then.
 Matches have never been reliable, but a Zippo usually functioned well under extreme circumstances.
 It could run on gasoline, and as long as you had a wick and spare flints, the lighter would function.
 But history doesn’t prove a Zippo should be your primary survival fire starting method.
 My experience is that a Zippo can be wildly erratic.

-I extensively field tested a Zippo about ten years ago.
+I extensively field tested a Zippo several years ago.
 My Zippo was filled to the saturation point with lighter fluid, then checked out how many fires it would make before it failed.
 Over the next two days, the total number of lights was 974!
 (This is probably some indication of my social life!)
 When full of fluid, the Zippo worked immediately after a one-minute ice water bath.
 It came out the freezer overnight and fired on the second try.
 I sealed the hinge and opening with a piece of duct tape, and left it alone for a month, and it still fired.